Revisiting metric perturbations in tensor-vector-scalar theory

 To avoid lengthy expressions in the perturbed field equations, it is convenient to work with variables from both frames.
-As I will frequently use these equations in the following sections, the full set of linear perturbation equations in the conformal Newtonian gauge is, for clarity, given in Appendix \ref{section42}.

 Since the equation governing the evolution of the scalar field perturbation is of second order, it is further helpful to introduce an auxiliary field $\gamma$ which allows one to split the scalar field equation into a system of two first-order equations \cite{Skordis2006}.
-Performing this split for the present gauge choice, the field $\gamma$ is given by the relation (see Appendix \ref{section42})
+For the present gauge choice, the field $\gamma$ is given by

-where the function $\mathcal{F}$ has the form specified in Eq. \eqref{eq:45} and the $\overline{q}_{i}$ denote a collection of background quantities and their derivatives with respect to conformal time.